-(14) With the approval of the examiner, assessments can also take the form of group assessments or group assignments.
+(16) With the approval of the examiner, assessments can also take the form of group assessments or group assignments, provided that the individual contributions can be clearly identified and graded individually on the basis of objective criteria.
+The contributions of the respective candidate must be clearly and recognisably attributable to this person.
 In such cases, it must be possible clearly to identify and to assess the contribution of the individual candidate.

-(15) The Examination Board shall determine the time at or period in which written examinations are held and the time of issue and submission deadlines for other assessments.
+(17) The Examination Board shall determine the time at or period in which written examinations are held and the time of issue and submission deadlines for other assessments.
 The Examination Board shall be entitled to delegate to the programmes or, for the general Complementary Studies module "Society and Responsibility", to the Professional School, the definition of the time or period for written examinations and the time of issue and submission deadlines for other written assessments with the exception of Masters dissertations.

-(16) Assessments within modules are usually offered every two semesters.
+(18) Assessments within modules are usually offered every two semesters.
 Each module must be completed within the planned timeframe, i.e. students should be able to resit assessments in the same semester unless there are compelling reasons not to allow this.

-(17) The subject-specific schedules for professional programmes that are subject to specific external regulations for accreditation purposes may contain provisions on coursework and assessment that deviate from or supplement the provisions of par.
+(19) The subject-specific schedules for professional programmes that are subject to specific external regulations for accreditation purposes may contain provisions on coursework and assessment that deviate from or supplement the provisions of par.
 1.